signalfx/signalfx-ruby-tracing/README.md

     ...
 end
 ```

+Valid lib names are listed below with the instrumentation documentation.

 `configure` accepts several optional parameters:
 - `tracer`: a preconfigured OpenTracing tracer to use.
 If one is not provided,